muquit/clip-httpd/docs/howitworks.md

 ### Client (Text Sender)

-The supplied @PBCOPY@ Bash script can be used at your remote machine as a client which uses @CURL@.
+The supplied @CBCOPY@ cros-platform client can be used at your remote machine as a client which uses @CURL@.
 Its job is to prepare and send the data.

 1.  **Reads the Text:** It takes any text that is piped (`|`) or redirected (`<`) to it from its standard input.